SABrereton/GCN_Ghost_Chase--Type_A/README.md

 ### About GCN Ghost Chase - Type A

-GCN Ghost Chase is an arcade style game developed by Stuart Antony Brereton & the Great Collective Nobody.
+GCN Ghost Chase is an arcade style game developed by Stuart Antony Brereton and the Great Collective Nobody.

-GCN Ghost Chase was forked from "Ghost Chase" by Neal Cavalier-Smith & Graham White, published in 1983 in the book "49 Explosive Games for the ZX Spectrum" by Interface Publications which was authored by Tim Hartnell - ISBN 0 907563 53 8.
+GCN Ghost Chase was forked from "Ghost Chase" by Neal Cavalier-Smith and Graham White, published in 1983 in the book "49 Explosive Games for the ZX Spectrum" by Interface Publications which was authored by Tim Hartnell - ISBN 0 907563 53 8.